Skip to main content

 Eating disorders can affect anyone, but teenagers aged between 13 and 17 are mostly affected.
 According to the charity BEAT, it’s estimated that around 1.25 million people in the UK have an eating disorder.
 Around 25% of them are male.

-During a recent Royal Society of Medicine event, ‘Eating disorders: Advances in science and treatment’, experts reported on the seemingly inexorable rise in eating disorders hospital admissions, particularly Anorexia Nervosa, which they noted was very hard to treat.
+At a Royal Society of Medicine event, ‘Eating disorders: Advances in science and treatment’, experts reported on the seemingly inexorable rise in eating disorders hospital admissions, particularly Anorexia Nervosa, which they noted was very hard to treat.
 The complexity of eating disorders was highlighted, specifically social, genetic and psychological risk factors.
 The presenters also drew attention to the increase in referrals, hypothesising that this could be attributed to greater awareness of eating disorders and improved service availability.

 Eating disorders are associated with both psychiatric (depression, anxiety, self-harm - most common) and physical comorbidities (cardiovascular, reproductive health, musculoskeletal, gastro-intestinal).
 One of the great psychiatrists and neuroscientists of our times, Professor Karl Deisseroth (Stanford University), declared that he had ‘found no greater mystery than eating disorders, anywhere in psychiatry or medicine.
 None greater in all of biology’.
 He also noted that ‘though no drug can cure these two diseases (AN and BN), words can reach them as one human being reaches another.’
 (Connections: The new science of emotions, Deisseroth, Penguin, 2022, pgs 161 and 163).